RsyncProject/rsync/rsync.1.md

 - The destination path must not have been specified with a trailing slash

 Under those circumstances, rsync will set the name of the destination's single item to the last element of the destination path.
+Keep in mind that it is best to only use this idiom when copying a file and use the above trailing-slash idiom when copying a directory.

-For example, the following will copy the foo.c file as bar.c in the "dest" dir (assuming that bar.c isn't a directory):
+The following example copies file foo.c file as bar.c in the "dest" dir (assuming that bar.c isn't a directory):

 >     rsync -ai src/foo.c dest/bar.c

-This rule might accidentally bite you if you unknowingly copy a single item and specify a destination dir that doesn't exist (without using a trailing slash).
+The single-item rename rule might accidentally bite you if you unknowingly copy a single item and specify a destination dir that doesn't exist (without using a trailing slash).
+For example, if `src/*.c` matches just one file and `dest/dir` doesn't exist yet, this will confuse you by renaming the file to the destination path:
-For example:

 >     rsync -ai src/*.c dest/dir

-If the `*.c` only matched one file and dest/dir does not yet exist, then rsync copies the single .c file to the name "dir" in "dest".
-To prevent this, it is safest to specify a destination path with a trailing slash when you want it to be treated as a directory:
+To prevent accidental renaming, either make sure the destination dir already exists or specify a destination path with a trailing slash:

 >     rsync -ai src/*.c dest/dir/

-If you want to copy a **non-empty** directory to a different name, specify the source path with a trailing slash:

->     rsync -ai foo/ bar

 ## SORTED TRANSFER ORDER